-One of the biggest problems that casual drinkers and collectors alike face is wine going bad, whether you just bought and opened a bottle and there?s just something funky about it, or you’ve got a huge collection and can?t keep track of how old each bottle is.
-Since there are few things more heartbreaking than pouring a full bottle of wine down the drain (especially if it’s a favorite), here are some tips for taking care of your wine so it?s less likely to go bad.
+One of the biggest problems that casual drinkers and collectors alike face is wine going bad, whether you just bought and opened a bottle and there’s just something funky about it, or you’ve got a huge collection and can’t keep track of how old each bottle is.
+Since there are few things more heartbreaking than pouring a full bottle of wine down the drain (especially if it’s a favorite), here are some tips for taking care of your wine so it’s less likely to go bad.

-Keep all wine in a cool, dark place.
-This doesn’t have to be in a proper wine cellar or even a wine refrigerator if you don’t have one, but don’t display your favorite bottles of wine on an open shelf where the sun hits for 6 hours a day.
-A lot of people like to keep bottles on a wine rack on the counter because it?s pretty.
-This is okay if you?re not going to keep the wine there for months and if it doesn’t get direct sunlight but it?s going to ruin the wine if it?s there for a long period.
-Sun is the enemy of wine.
-By cool, I mean about 53-57 degrees.
-You don?t want a lot of fluctuation in the temperature, so even if you?re not using a cellar, make sure you?re not turning the AC off in the middle of the summer.
-The heat is going to make the wine age faster, unevenly, and could even spoil it if temps get too hot.
-Same thing goes for turning the heat off in the winter in Nebraska.
-Frozen wine is bad, not to mention messy.
+Another important thing to remember is to keep all wine in a cool, dark place.
+This doesn’t have to be in a proper wine cellar or even a wine refrigerator if you don’t have one, but don’t display your favorite bottles of wine on an open shelf the sun hits for 6 hours a day.
+A lot of people like to keep bottles on a wine rack on the counter because it’s pretty and convenient.
+This is okay if you’re not going to keep the wine there for months and if it doesn’t get direct sunlight but it’s going to ruin the wine if you keep it there for a long period.
+Sun and heat are wine’s mortal enemies.

-Like most things in wine, there’s a very good rule of thumb when it comes to drinking wine before it goes bad- don?t overthink it.
+Like most things in wine, there’s a very good rule of thumb when it comes to drinking wine before it goes bad- don’t overthink it.
 If you open a bottle and you like the taste, drink it.
 If not, invite a friend over to try it.
 If they don’t like it either, make a sangria or cook with it.
-But no matter what, don?t let it sit in the hot sun for 5 years and then expect it to taste great!
+But no matter what, don’t let it sit in the hot sun for 5 years and then expect it to taste great!